gilbert/temp/README.md

 > Once declared, these extensions become available globally, enhancing type consistency and developer experience in larger applications.

+### DOM Global

+The global `DOM` type serves as an alternative to `HTMLElement` and represents virtual DOM elements.
+It provides an interface that inherits all attributes of a DOM element, enabling its use whenever you need to access, reference or interface with all attibute element properties.

 ### Type Utilities

 If you prefer annotation-style typing or need reusable helpers, Sin exposes a suite of type utilities under the `s.*` namespace.
 These can be applied in various scenarios to enforce stricter typing for components, events, and more: